lisrael1/pandas_eda/README.md

 df = manipulation_3(df)
 df.eda()

-sleep(600)  # just that ending script will not end the eda
+sleep(600)  # just that ending script will end the eda too, so delaying the exit

 ```